Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 2. Check Your App Permissions

 Just because your app asks politely to access certain features on your phone doesn't mean you should allow it.
-Not every app needs access to your microphone, camera, contact list and location tracking at all times.
+Not every app needs access to your microphone, camera, contact list and location at all times.

 If an app needs to access certain features to function, remember you can limit permissions to only allow access when using the app.
 You can even make the app ask you exclusively when it needs the feature by going to the Settings menu on your iPhone or Android device.